euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

     In principle, the SDK isn't supported with versions other than those given in the above.
 In practice however, problems are unlikely to be encountered with later versions.

+2. Copy the required library files.

+    The code snippet in the previous step indicates which libraries are:

+    -   Workspace ONE libraries that are part of the SDK.
+    -   Third party libraries that are distributed with the SDK.
+    -   Third party libraries that are hosted remotely.

+    The files that must be copied are those that are part of the SDK, or are distributed with it.

+    All these files can be found in the SDK distribution, under one or other of the `Libs` sub-directories or their `dependencies` sub-directories.
+See the [Software Development Kit Download Structure Diagram].

+    Copy the files into your project.
+Put the copies under the application sub-directory, in the `libs` sub-directory.
+The location is shown in the [Project Structure Diagram].

+    If you prefer, you can instead take some of the third party libraries from their default online locations.
+The versions distributed with the SDK aren't customized.
+They are included for convenience and completeness only.

 3. Add annotation processor support.